kbrw/ewebmachine/pages/demystify_dsl.md

 ```

 The `:resource_match` function plug finds a matching route (`match(nil)`) and
 calls it if matching (`dispatch(nil)`).
-Once done the connection `conn` is
+Once found the connection `conn` is
-return by the plug module (for instance here `MyApiEWMApiPath`) and now
+returned by the plug module (for instance here `MyApiEWMApiPath`), and now
 contains our resource custom handlers.

-Then the `Ewebmachine.Plug.Run` plug which contains `Ewebmachine`'s decision
+Then the `Ewebmachine.Plug.Run` plug, which contains the `Ewebmachine`'s
-tree is call, and its behaviour will change based on our custom handlers.
+decision tree, is called, and its behaviour will change based on our custom
+handlers.

-Finally, the `Ewebmachine.Plug.Send` plug is call and sends the response if the
+Finally, the `Ewebmachine.Plug.Send` plug is called and sends the response if
-connection wasn't halted before.
+the connection wasn't halted before.